guardian/object-matrix-checker/README.md

 If you want to play with the code, then it is simple enough to just clone this repository and run `sbt docker:publishLocal` to get your own docker image.
 The only requirements are sbt and/or an integrated editor.

+Alternatively, you should be able to run `sbt assembly` to get a "fat jar" in the `target/scale-2.12` directory.
+This can be run from the commandline via `java -jar target/scala-2.12/ObjectMatrixChecker-assembly-DEV.jar`.

 There is a handy script in the `utils` directory that fires up a local Elasticsearch instance on port 9200 for development - it creates a directory `esdata` to persist contents between runs. `esdata` is safe to delete whenever the instance is not running.
 Obviously this requires that you have Docker installed on your development machine.